 What is Local Power?

-Local Power is the city's effort to bring clean, local, affordable and reliable electricity to the community by developing a community-owned local electric utility.
+Local Power was the city's effort to bring clean, local, affordable and reliable electricity to the community by developing a community-owned local electric utility.

-Local power is a key component of the city's Energy Future strategy, as well as the city's Climate Commitment.
+Local power was a component of the city's Energy Future strategy, as well as the city's Climate Commitment.

 |Address||Phone||Executive Director||Want to stay in touch?|

 1101 Arapahoe Ave.

 |Join our email list!|